 Sexual harassment consists of unwelcome verbal or physical conduct of a sexual or nonsexual nature that is directed toward a person because of the person's sex when:

-1 submission to the conduct is made either explicitly or implicitly, a term or condition of a person's employment or education, or the person's submission to or rejection of the conduct if used as a basis for a decision affecting the person's employment or education (quid pro qui harassment); or
+1 submission to the conduct is made either explicitly or implicitly, a term or condition of a person's employment or education, or the person's submission to or rejection of the conduct if used as a basis for a decision affecting the person's employment or education (quid pro quo harassment); or

 2 the conduct has the purpose or effect of unreasonably interfering with a person's work or educational performance or creating an intimidating, hostile, or offensive working or educational environment (hostile environment harassment).

-Sexual misconduct is defined as actual or attempted sexual activity that is forced upon another with the clear consent of that person.
+Sexual misconduct is defined as actual or attempted sexual activity that is forced upon another without the clear consent of that person.
 Sexual misconduct may vary in its severity and can range from unwanted touching or physical contact of a personal nature to unwanted, coerced or forced penetration.
 Sexual misconduct can include, but is not limited to, indecent liberties, rape and sexual exploitation.

 Indecent liberties is the knowing sexual contact with another person by forcible compulsion or without that person's consent.
 Sexual contact includes but is not limited to, sexual intercourse, penetration of an orifice (anal, oral or vaginal) with the penis, finger or other object, intentional touching of the genitals, buttocks or breasts, or coercion to force someone else to touch one's genitals, buttocks or breasts.
 Prohibited sexual contact can occur over clothing.